 We tend to think of sleeping as merely a time when our bodies and brains shut off temporarily.
 In reality, good sleeping habits are just as important as healthy eating or regular exercising.
 When we rest, the brain is working hard overseeing a variety of biological functions and getting our bodies ready for the following day.

-The National Sleep Foundation states: “sleep is a vital indicator of overall health and well-being.”
-Human beings spend up to one-third of our lives asleep.
+The National Sleep Foundation states sleep is a vital indicator of overall health and well-being.
+In fact, human beings spend up to one-third of our lives asleep.
 The overall state of our sleep health remains an essential factor throughout our lifetime.
-Researches at the foundation determined that adults between the ages of 18 and 64 should sleep 7 to 9 hours daily.
+Researchers at the foundation determined that adults between the ages of 18 and 64 should sleep 7 to 9 hours daily.

 The benefits of sleep are many.
 When you allow your body to experience deep restorative sleep, you are able to achieve:

 Although deep restful sleep is just as important as eating, drinking water or exercising, many people don’t see it as a priority.
 You might know that friend or colleague who believes “sleeping is for the dead” or if you snooze, you lose.
-Or perhaps you are that person who prides himself or herself about the ability to perfectly functioning with barely 3 or 5 hours of sleep.
+Or, perhaps you are that person who prides yourself on the ability to perfectly functioning with barely 5 hours of sleep.
 The truth is that, in the 21st century, many of us have forgotten what good sleep is truly like.

 The numbers only confirm this reality.
 In 2014, it was reported that over 40% of adults in America slept fewer than 7 hours per night.
 According to a recent poll, 30% of people have experienced trouble sleeping a few times per month.
 And, around 6% experience insomnia on a near-nightly basis.
 This problem has become so severe that people around the world are spending almost $75 billion on sleep-aids this year.